Daego9Ramos/RentalMarketGDL/README.md

 # Rental Market Analysis in Guadalajara Metropolitan Area

 ## Overview
 This project explores the rental housing market dynamics in the Guadalajara Metropolitan Area using web scraping and machine learning techniques.
-The goal is to analyze rental pricing trends, identify key property attributes, and predict rental prices and listing durations.
+The goal is to analyze rental pricing trends, identify key property attributes, and predict rental prices.

 ## Authors
 - Cuauhtemoc Guerrero Ramírez